ser-2007/aws_devops_projects/README.md

 # aws_devops_projects
-In this repository there are a lot of useful projects which I have done in my intensive course process
+In this repository there are a lot of useful projects which I have done in my intensive course process.
+Repo is build for all my portfolios and projects.